 What's On in Aberdeen lets you know lots of events that are happening in Aberdeen and surrounding areas.

 Aberdeen Performing Arts will let you know about the latest shows that are happening at venues around the city.

 Aberdeen has everything a city in the UK should have and more.

 Please find a simple downloadable map with all the necessary information on where to buy what in the city.

 All major supermarkets have a central location in the city, with a few being in close proximity to the campus and halls of residence.
 There are also a number of speciality food shops catering for halal and other dietary needs.
 Alternatively you can sign up to the University's weekly veg bag co-operative and enjoy the ease of getting fresh, nutritious, cheap, organic fruit and veg delivered from a local farm without even having to leave the campus.

 If you fancy impressing your friends and flatmates, visit the Aberdeen Shopping Guide on Student Cooking TV.
 You will find tips for the best places to stock up on the best, and cheapest, local products to cook up a storm with!

-You'll find all the major retail chains in Aberdeen, with five large city-centre shopping malls, including the piazza-style Academy, Trinity Centre, Union Square and the Bon Accord and St Nicolas Centres.
+You'll find all the major retail chains in Aberdeen, with five large city-centre shopping malls, including the piazza-style Academy, Trinity Centre, Union Square and the Bon Accord and St Nicholas Centres.
 From high street stores and designer boutiques, to quirky independent outlets and thrift shops, shopaholics will be delighted by the quantity and quality of places on offer.